twindle-co/twindle/README.md

 ## Want to Contribute..

-Contributions to this repository is most welcome.
-Read our [CONTRIBUTING.md](CONTRIBUTING.md) file for more information ℹ️.
+Contributions to this repository are most welcome.
+Read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information ℹ️ on how you can contribute.